adarsh-n2003/Fraud_Detection/README.md

-### **Credit Card Fraud Detection**
+### **Fraud Detection Project**

-This repository contains code for a Credit Card Fraud Detection project, along with the dataset used for training the machine learning model.
-The project aims to identify fraudulent transactions in credit card data using machine learning algorithms.
+This repository contains code for a fraud detection project aimed at identifying potentially fraudulent transactions in credit card data using machine learning algorithms.

 ### **Dataset**

 The dataset used in this project is obtained from Kaggle and is provided by the Machine Learning Group at ULB (Université Libre de Bruxelles).
-The dataset contains transactions made by credit cards in September 2013 by European cardholders.
-It includes a total of 284,807 transactions, of which 492 are fraudulent.
-The dataset is highly imbalanced, with the positive class (fraudulent transactions) accounting for only 0.172% of all transactions.
+It contains transactions made by credit cards in September 2013 by European cardholders.
+The dataset consists of 284,807 transactions, of which 492 are fraudulent.
+The dataset is highly imbalanced, with fraudulent transactions accounting for only 0.172% of all transactions.

 You can access the dataset on Kaggle via the following link: [Credit Card Fraud Detection Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)